Inherent momentum-dependent gap structure of altermagnetic superconductors: Results

-Finally, we discuss the results for NN attractive pairing.
+Finally, we discuss the results for altermagnetic superconductivity stabilized by extended range attractions.
 In this case, for a normal nonmagnetic metal on the simple square lattice, the possible superconducting orders include extended $s$-wave, $d$-wave, and spin-triplet $p$-wave pairing~\cite{Roig2022}.
 In the present case, i.e. when the superconducting instability takes place inside an altermagnetic metal, there is again additional dressing from the sublattice-to-band transformation.
 In Fig.~\ref{fig:gap_amplitude_NN}, we show representative cases for the resulting gap structure for the same Fermi surfaces as above, but now with attractive NN pairing.
-As seen, depending on the Fermi surface shape, the preferred pairing symmetry is either a spin-singlet $d_{xy}$-wave or an $s$-wave state.
+As seen, depending on the Fermi surface shape and the given amplitude of the pairing interaction, the preferred pairing symmetry is either a spin-singlet $d_{xy}$-wave or an extended $s$-wave state.
 The edges of the BZ no longer block pairing since NN can pair e.g. A-sublattice spin-up with B-sublattice spin-down in agreement with the observation in Fig.~\ref{fig:coeff_ll_mm_spin_weights}(c)-(d).
 The difference from the OS-case originates both from the different combinations of the eigenvectors $l_{\sigma,\mathbf{k}}$ and $m_{\sigma,\mathbf{k}}$ in the pairing kernel and the explicit momentum dependence of the bare NN-interaction.
 The latter contribution dominates the momentum dependence in the present cases.

+The results shown in Fig.~\ref{fig:gap_amplitude_NN} are representative of the regime of small to intermediate amplitude of the spin splitting of the altermagnetic bands compared to the pairing amplitude.
+In the limit of large spin splitting compared to the superconducting gap scale, ESP triplet states become dominant.
+In this respect, earlier theoretical studies have discussed the four degenerate solutions $(p_x\pm i p_y) |\!\!\uparrow \uparrow \rangle \otimes (p_x\pm i p_y) |\!\!\downarrow \downarrow \rangle$, leading to a fully-gapped state for each spin sector~\cite{Zhu2023,Hong2025,Monkman,Heinsdorf_proxy}.
+The four different possibilities contain both helical and chiral phases and exhibit associated topological properties~\cite{Zhu2023}.